ec-jrc/lisflood-lisvap/3_1_LISVAP_setup/index.md

 ### 2. Meteorological input datasets

 LISVAP needs meteorological variables as input.
 Those should be provided as netCDF mapstacks (timeseries of 2D georeferenced variables).
 The Table below lists all **meteorological input variables** that LISVAP can digest.
-However, not all of these need to be provided as demonstrated below in two examples.
+However, not all of these need to be provided as demonstrated by the examples below.

 **Table:** *LISVAP meteorological input variables*